enyosolutions-team/screening-tests/IONIC/Ionic test.md

 ## Notes :
 - You can use Ionic1 or 2, but Ionic 2 is preferred...
+- Colors, fonts are on the page, use them.
+- Sass only, no pure css code.
 - Non working code will automatically result in failure of the test
+- **I HATE code duplication...**